DeepSeek V4 Network

 Deploy assistant workflows with guardrails, usage caps, and cost controls.

-DeepSeek V4: architecture and launch signals
+DeepSeek V4: architecture and rollout signals

 Training discussions emphasize bigger and cleaner corpora, heavier math and code weighting, and improved routing balance.
 Reported benchmark references include MMLU, HumanEval, GSM8K, and MATH, but we treat these figures as directional until verified by official releases or third-party evaluations.
 The same notes point to multimodal expansion: strong image understanding today and video generation on the roadmap.